 This conclusion is reinforced by the analysis done earlier here about the probable date of Jesus' birth.
 As we there reviewed all the latest evidence about the date of King Herod's death, and the amazing signs in the skies over Jerusalem in the years 3-2 B.C., we came to the conclusion that Jesus was probably born in early summer of 2 B.C., or perhaps as early as the fall of 3 B.C.

 Adding 30 years to those dates (and remembering that there is no Year Zero in between 1 B.C. and 1 A.D.), would put the start of Jesus' ministry at the time Luke indicates, sometime after A.D.
-29. If we then allow for at least one Passover (John's Gospel) or as much as three to four Passovers (the synoptic Gospels) for the duration of that ministry, the range of probable dates for Jesus' death falls between A.D.
+29. If we then allow for at least three Passovers (John's Gospel) for the duration of that ministry, the range of probable dates for Jesus' death falls between A.D.
 30 at the very earliest, and A.D.
 34 at the latest.